French Handball Federation: The women's team

 The France women's national handball team were the world champions after their victory at the 2017 World Championships and reigning European champions after winning the 2018 European Championships.
-The team also won gold at the 2003 World Championships in Croatia, and silver at the 1999 World Championships.
-The team was placed fifth at the 2008 Summer Olympics in Beijing.
+The team also won gold at the 2003 World Championships in Croatia, and at the 2023 World Championships.
+The team was placed fifth at the 2008 Summer Olympics in Beijing, but won gold in 2021.

-Head coach for the women's national team is Olivier Krumbholz.
+Head coach for the women's national team is Sébastien Gardillou.